Unitarization of $R + \alpha R^2$ gravity: Tracking the poles

 \subsection{The scalaron}

 Our first task is to identify the pole due to the $J=0$ scalaron and also the branch point that is expected to appear in the $J=0$ partial wave due to the one-scalaron exchange in the $t$ and $u$ channels.
-We do not expect to find the poles exactly at the location of the Lagrangian because in some sense unitarization includes higher order effects and they can be displaced, but in any case not too far away.\myspace Also, we naturally expect to visualize the poles just mentioned in the 22 channel; that is, the scattering of two scalarons yielding also two scalarons.
+We do not expect to find the poles exactly at the location of the Lagrangian because in some sense unitarization includes higher order effects and they can be displaced, but in any case not too far away.\myspace A simple estimation of the $1\to 2$ one-loop diagrams involved shows that the expected width for the scalaron decaying into a pair of gravitons scales as $\sim m^7/M_{\text{pl}}^6$, yielding a negligible imaginary part in the complex $s$-plane for natural values of the scalaron mass.
+Indeed, after applying the unitarization method, we do not observe any displacement of the scalaron pole, neither along the real nor the imaginary directions in the complex $s$-plane.\myspace Also, we naturally expect to visualize the poles just mentioned in the 22 channel; that is, the scattering of two scalarons yielding also two scalarons.
 And indeed this is the case.
 Fig.~\ref{fig_sc_3m2_real} shows the position of the scalaron pole for a variety of Lagrangian values for $m$---recall that we use dimensionless quantities.
 The plot also includes the variation due to choosing a range of values for the infrared cut-off.
 The conclusion is obvious: there is almost no dependence on $\overline{\mu}$, especially for the pole of the scalaron at $\overline{m}^2$ due to $s$-channel exchange.\myspace In Fig. \ref{fig_sc_3m2_complex} we also depict the second (adjacent) Riemann sheet to visualize the two mentioned poles for a particular value of $\overline{m}=0.3$.